 As it gets cooled further, it tends to expand and becomes less dense.
 This kind of unusual negative thermal expansion is related to strong, intermolecular forces, orientation-dependent, or interactions and it is observed in the form of molten silica.

-Densities of water at various temperature scales:
+The density of water at various temperature scales:

-|Temperature in 0C||Density in Kg/m3|
+|Temperature in 0C||Density in kg/m3|

 To understand the density of water, let’s do a small experiment, we will need a tall glass cup, honey, water, coconut oil and food coloring,